Dance lesson plans for elementary students that work – even if your kids hate dancing

 Low-Prep Dance Lesson Plans for Elementary Students

 Short on time?
-These dance lesson plans for elementary are ready to go and include complete teaching instructions as well as worksheets, and video links.
+These dance analysis lesson plans for elementary are ready to go and include complete teaching instructions as well as worksheets, and video links.
 Complete your dance curriculum requirements and assess students quickly and easily with these elementary dance units.

 Primary Dance Unit So You Think You Can (Teach the Elements of) Dance Gr.
 1 – 4$6.79